acdh-oeaw/VELD_spec/README.md

 valid:

-The optional mapping does not exist
+optional mapping does not exist

 ```
 root: